 I have made over a dozen recipes using frozen dough, but this is one of my favorite.
 Probably because who doesn’t love a deliciously gooey cinnamon bun?
 They are warm, fluffy and tender rolls of pure delight.
 However, what most people don’t love is all the prep that (usually) goes into them.

 This fabulously easy frozen bread cinnamon rolls recipe saves the day because almost all of the hard work is done for you!

 Plus, there are no worries that the dough won’t rise because you didn’t knead it long enough or that your yeast wasn’t fresh enough.
 Not to mention, you can make ahead these cinnamon rolls so they’re ready to bake in the morning.

 We love cinnamon buns on weekend or holiday mornings.
 But these yummy cinnamon rolls made with frozen bread dough are so simple that you’ll find yourself making them more often – no special occasion needed!

 If you are in a hurry, make my cinnamon roll apple bake.
 It only had two ingredients and is ready in minutes!

 - Frozen bread dough – like Bridgford or Rhodes frozen dough.
 This recipe uses 1 loaf to make 12 rolls, but a bag of frozen bread dough comes with 3 loaves.

 Take out and thaw just 1 or 2 of the loaves as needed.
 Or you can use all three dough loaves to triple the recipe and make 36 rolls.

-- Heavy cream – or half and half or whole milk
+- Heavy cream – You can also use half and half or whole milk.

 How to Thaw Frozen Bread Dough